CormacM22/computational_theory/README.md

 ### Task 5: Roots
 Calculated the first 32 bits of the **fractional part** of the square roots of the first 100 prime numbers.
 These values are commonly used in SHA-256 constants.

+### Task 6: Proof of Work
+- Loaded a dictionary of English words.
+- Calculated SHA-256 hashes and counted **leading zero bits**.
+- Found the word(s) with the **most leading zero bits** and provided dictionary-based proof of validity.